 We believe that everyone can be an actor, especially when it comes to this situation.
 It’s a fight-or-flight response.
 The excuses that you come up with a tinge of a sob story can be very helpful.
 Remember, it needs to be realistic and convincing enough so you can actually get a second chance.
 Here’s an example:

 7. Give ‘Duit Kopi’

 Bribing is the most popular method to solve any problems.
 This has also become a norm here in Malaysia.
 You either ask the police, “Boleh settle ke bang?” or the police ask you, “So, camne nak settle ni?”.
 If both mutually agree, then you proceed with a handshake that is filled with money or put the money underneath the license - settled.
 We hope you don’t have to do this because IT’S A CRIME and immoral.
 Have some dignity and accept the summon if all fails.

 BONUS: Just renew your road tax ASAP!

 We get it, you’re a busy bee, but let’s be a responsible citizen and make take time for it.
 Nowadays, you no longer need to go to JPJ office to renew your road tax - you can ask a ‘runner’ to do it for you or better yet, do it online, bruh!
-Once done, you can drive in peace.
+Loanstreet just launched an insurance portal to help motorcyclists and drivers purchase/renew their insurance as well as road tax in one platform.
+Give it a try!
+Once done, you can be at peace.

 Anyway, have you done any of these tricks before?
 If you have any other ways to avoid getting a ‘saman’, do share with us on our FB comment box.
 Also, if you enjoyed this article, please share it so that others can find it too.

-Have a nice day and don’t forget to renew your road tax!.
+Have a nice day and don’t forget to renew your insurance & road tax!